ome/omero-documentation/server/installation.rst

 located on the local file system (e.g. ``/tmp/``).

-If you are running OMERO on Mac OS X then details of the required environment variables can be found on the :ref:`rst_install_macports`.
+If you are running OMERO on Mac OS X then details of the required environment variables can be found on the :ref:`server/install_macports`.

 .. _installation_database_creation: